Kaivalya192/gesture_car/README.md

   - `espnow.h`
   - `Wifi.h`

-- `pip install opencv-python mediapipe pyserial`
+- `pip install opencv-python MEDIApipe pyserial`

 ## How to run the code